datanebraska/electionfiles/README.md

 2. Folder /ElectionCleaner/ contains the SQL Server SSIS package used to generate the appended output files

-3. Output_*.txt files contain appended tabs from original Precinct
+3. Output_*.txt files contain appended tabs from original Precinct xls files.

 4. ElectionCleanup.bak file is a backup of the SQL Server database that contains tables and stored procedures used to append the data.
 DB was created in SQL Server 2019